 The Doctor of Philosophy, Theological Studies (Ph.D.) allows you to obtain your degree while remaining within your life or career context.
 This terminal degree provides Christian education for teachers and researchers in theological colleges and universities, and scholarly enhancement for those serving the Renewal movement worldwide.
 Students explore both the academic and spiritual aspects of biblical studies, history and theology to enhance their studies and research acumen.
 Graduates are prepared to contribute to the wider conversation of the theological academy from a Renewal perspective.

 Length: 48 credit hours (This does not include comprehensive exams and dissertation.)
 Students typically complete this degree in five to seven years.
 Students have a maximum of seven years from the date of entry to fulfill all degree requirements, and they must maintain an active registration status throughout this period.
 Students may begin the program in the fall or spring semester.

 Format: The Ph.D. program is offered through a combination of intensive on-campus residencies and online coursework.
 Students complete pre- and post-residency assignments at home while interacting with faculty and peers online throughout the semester.
 While the program does not require students to relocate to Virginia Beach, students will attend a two-week residency each semester.
 Ph.D. students are required to attend a total of 24 weeks of residency over the course of the program.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid | Residency Details | Ph.D.
 FAQ

-Features: The Ph.D. is available in three concentrations.
+Features: The Ph.D. is available in four concentrations.

 Graduates of this program will: